AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 }{% endcapture %}
 {% include code.html file="style.css" code=code lang="css" %}

+Note that these styles are not necessary; they just make my demos look nicer.

 Now, let's take a look at what constitutes a "modal."
 In our case, a modal window will consist of the following:

 - `.modal-wrapper`, which has a semi-transparent background to create a sense of depth.
 - `.modal-window`, containing all of the modal's actual contents (header and body).